richelbilderbeek/TestConceptMap/README.md

 ## Help

-Building doesn't work and the error messages are unclear?
-I'd be happy if you'd let me know :-)
+### Building fails!

+I personally hate building problems, so I will be most happy to help you out.
+Please let me know, by, for example, adding an Issue.

+### Other problems

+Please let me know, by, for example, adding an Issue.

 ## Screenshots